6 Weird and Wonderful Sleep Walking Facts

 Adults are not the only people affected by this disorder.
 Normally, when the disorder begins at a young age, it disappears during the teenage years.
 Most children who begin sleepwalking start around the age of nine; however, they can continue into adulthood.
 Boys are also more prone to experience sleepwalking episodes than girls.

-Also Check Out → The Differences Between Boys and Girls
+Also Check Out → The Physiology of Stress

 The Sleepwalking Disorder Could be Genetic